Kempell/PHAS0071---project-code---Anastasiia-Kazakova/README.md

 Please download Fascape first, and add the desired crater models in the same folder.

-To run the models, you will need to compile them using the following code:
+To run the models, you will need to compile them alongside Fastscape.

-< code >